yesworld/plugin-wp-optimize-image/images-optimize-and-upload-cf7/README.txt

 3. Drag-n-Drop Field and File Attachment - Front End

 == Changelog ==

+= 2.1.3 =
+Fix work with other upload plugins.

 = 2.1.2 =
 Added an option to remove or save temp files